Erik S. Kristensen: Death

 Upon hearing the distress call, an MH-47 Chinook helicopter was dispatched with a force consisting of SEALs including Kristensen and 160th SOAR Nightstalkers to rescue the team, but the helicopter was shot down by an RPG.
 All 16 men on board the Chinook including Kristensen were killed.
 The battle was later called "the worst single day loss of life for Naval Special Warfare personnel since World War II."
 In interviews Ahmad Shah maintained that his forces had set a trap for the American forces: "We certainly know that when the American army comes under pressure and they get hit, they will try to help their friends.
 It is the law of the battlefield."

 Posthumous

 Days after Kristensen's death was announced, California Governor Arnold Schwarzenegger released a statement stating his deepest condolences to his family and friends and announcing that flags at the California State Capitol would be flown at half-staff in his honor.

-Kristensen's funeral mass (Mass of Christian Burial) was performed on July 19, 2005.
+Kristensen's funeral Mass (Mass of Christian Burial) was celebrated on July 19, 2005.
 His mother told the press her son would be buried in his Birkenstock sandals.
 He is interred at the U.S. Naval Academy Cemetery.